-Students who are issued assistive technology as part of their accommodation will need to complete the Assistive Technology Loan Agreement Form prior to receiving the AT.
+Students who are issued assistive technology as part of their accommodation will need to complete the Assistive Technology Loan Agreement Form, sent to the student by request through their College-assigned email, prior to receiving the AT.
 AT could include things such as a reader pen, text-to-speech software, and screen magnifiers.
+The College reserves the right to select tools that meet students' needs.
+Students may use their own personal assistive technology, but it must be approved by the Office of Disability Support Services and included in their awarded accommodations before use.